jordanarellano/portfolio/README.md

 # Filter:

-Implementation of a program that applies image filters to BMP images, as part of Harvard CS50x
+Implementation of a program in C that applies image filters to BMP images, as part of Harvard CS50x

 # Finance: